Asphalt Mixing Plant Calibration Guide for Better Mix Quality

 • Delays due to failed quality checks

-This is why calibration should be treated as a cost-control practice, not just a technical formality.
+This is why calibration should be treated as a cost-control practice — not just a technical formality.
+Contractors who are serious about increasing asphalt plant efficiency treat calibration as a non-negotiable part of their production routine.

 Calibration and the Asphalt Plant Working Process

-To understand where calibration fits, it helps to look at the asphalt plant working process.
+To understand where calibration fits, it helps to look at the complete asphalt plant working process:

 Warning Signs Your Asphalt Mixing Plant Needs Calibration